tsodring/hioa-library-app/README.md

 Future work includes adding JWT support to show security and to get the authors/books entities embedded within each other for the REST approaches.

+If you run this not on localhost, then you have to change the following files:

+  * library.wsdl change <soap:address location="http://localhost:9984/library/soap/service"/>
+  * application.properties change hateoas.publicAddress=http://localhost:9984